Faculty of Modern LanguagesItalian/Italy in Contact. Literature, Arts, Languages, Cultures

 Romance studies considers Romance languages, literature and cultures.
 In Italian, the focus is on the Italian-speaking world (in particular Italy, Ticino).

 Romance studies covers research and teaching across Romance languages, literature and cultures.
 The most important Romance languages, which share their roots in Latin, include French, Spanish, Italian, Portuguese, Romanian, Occitan, Catalan, Gaelic, Sardinian and Rhaeto-Romanic.
 Variants of these Romance languages and their corresponding literatures are also found outside Europe, in areas including Latin America, North America, and Africa.

 Degree courses in Italian encompass Italian language, literature, and cultural studies.
 In addition to this content, students attend language sessions which are taught exclusively by native speakers.

 Special Features and Characteristics

-- specific formats for teaching sessions
+- specific formats for courses conducted in the target language

-- the history of Italian everyday language
+- Everyday Italian language

 Graduates of a degree programme in Italian may pursue a career in the following fields: